 Embedded constraints: One or more constraints are used as part of a statement, for example a typedef.
 Here the constraint is endorsed in parenthesis and not ended by a semicolon.

 Both, standalone constraints and embedded constraints may refer to individual variables as well as to types.
 In the first case, the constraint applies to the specific variable only.
 The second case occurs if a constraint is specified within a compound, i.e., it applies to the slots of all compound instances of that type.
 Further, this case may occur in a standalone constraint if the compound is referenced by its type name.
 During constraint evaluation, implicit “static” access to a compound slot or a type is basically unbound and needs constraint rewriting, i.e., the unbound variables are instantiated for all instances of that type.
-Thereby, compound slot accesses are grouped in order to reduce the number of introduced quantors, i.e., all accesses to the same type of compound are handled by the same instance.
+Thereby, compound slot accesses are grouped in order to reduce the number of introduced qualifiers, i.e., all accesses to the same type of compound are handled by the same instance.
 In case that other constraint semantics are intended, collecting all instances in the model and explicitly quantifying the expression is required.

 In addition, IVML allows defining constraint variables, i.e., variables of type Constraint that can hold a variable.
 This allows to change and disable certain constraints at evaluation time, in particular in importing projects.
 When evaluating the constraints of a scope, the constraints in the constraint variables of the scope are evaluated as if they are defined as usual constraints.